Janus-Shiau/awd-lstm-tensorflow/README.md

 ### TO-DO
 1. Provide the regulization utilities mentioned in the paper.
-2. Maybe there is some elegent way to implement variational dropout.
+2. Maybe there is some more elegant way to implement variational dropout.

 If you have any suggestion, please let me know.
 I'll be pretty grateful!